Live from the Southern Command in sunny South Florida.

 We're down here in southeast Louisiana.

-Our lives are still not back to normal eight months later, and I know you're trying to uh keep the left uh environmentalists from getting too much of a hand up, but uh preface some of your levity about the hurricane.
+And I know you're trying to keep the left environmentalists from getting too much of a hand up, but preface some of your levity about the hurricanes, if you don't mind, because we're still in a world of hurt down here.

-But um uh besides that, um, I have um one little point that I'd like to make about um maybe converting away from oil as much.
+But besides that, I have one little point that I'd like to make about maybe converting away from oil as much.

-And uh if if I yield to your superior intellect, I just want you to uh let you know that right now I'm only engaging my amygdala and hypothalamus.
+And if I yield to your superial intellect, I just want you to let you know that right now I'm only engaging my amygdala and hypothalamus.

 Ha ha.